dataesr/paysage-api/README.md

 To acces the MongoDB from outside, use host : `mongodb://127.0.0.1:27017`.

+To access the Elasticsearch from inside, use host : `http://elasticsearch:9200/`.

+To access the Elasticsearch from outside, use host : `http://localhost:9200/`.

+To access the paysage-api from inside, use host : `http://localhost:3000/`.

 To access the paysage-api from outside, use host : `http://localhost:3003/`.

 To acess the paysage-auth from outside, use host : `http://localhost:3004/`.